w3f/polkadot-wiki/docs/learn/learn-wasm.md

 :::info Querying runtime and client versions

-The runtime version can be queried on-chain through Polkadot-JS UI by navigating to Developer tab > Chain State > Storage > system and query `lastRuntimeUpgrade()`.
+The runtime version can be queried on-chain through Polkadot-JS UI by navigating to the Developer tab > Chain State > Storage > system and query `lastRuntimeUpgrade()`.

-The node version can be queried by navigating to Developer tab > RPC calls > system and query `version()`.
+The node version can be queried by navigating to the Developer tab > RPC calls > system and query `version()`.

 :::